ferrous-systems/rust-training/training-slides/src/pac-svd2rust.md

 ## Registers

-* *Registers* are comprised of one or more *fields*.
+* *Registers* are comprised of one or more *bitfields*.
-* Each field is at least 1 bit in length.
+* Each bitfield is at least 1 bit in length.
-* Sometimes fields can only take from a limited set of values
+* Sometimes bitfields can only take from a limited set of values
 * This is all in your datasheet!

 ## C Code

-Embedded Code in C often uses shifts and bitwise-AND to make up registers from fields.
+Embedded Code in C often uses shifts and bitwise-AND to extract bitfields from registers.

 ```c []
 #define UARTE_INTEN_CTS_SHIFT (0)